-Subject to the redemption requirements set forth in the 2025 Series A-1/A-2 Supplemental Resolution, in the event of a redemption of 2025 Series A-1 Bonds in connection with Recoveries of Principal, the maturity or maturities, CUSIP Numbers and the amount thereof to be so redeemed shall be selected as directed by the Corporation in written instructions filed with the Trustee accompanied by a Cash Flow Statement.
-In the absence of such direction, (i) 2025 Series A-1 Bonds subject to redemption shall be redeemed in connection with Recoveries of Principal derived from or with respect to the Mortgage Loans financed from or allocated to such 2025 Series A-1 Bonds and (ii) 2025 Series A-1 Bonds of each maturity subject to redemption shall be redeemed in the proportion that the amount Outstanding of each such maturity bears to the total amount of all Outstanding 2025 Series A-1 Bonds.
-The maturities of 2025 Series A-1 Bonds to be redeemed at the option of the Corporation shall be selected as directed by the Corporation.
-In the event of a redemption of less than all of the 2025 Series A-1 Bonds of the same Series, maturity and CUSIP Number, the Trustee shall select the 2025 Series A-1 Bonds to be redeemed by lot, using such method of selection as it shall deem proper in its sole discretion.
+Subject to the redemption requirements set forth in the 2025 Series A-1/A-2 Supplemental Resolution, in the event of a redemption of 2025 Series A-1 Bonds in connection with Recoveries of Principal, the Series, maturity or maturities, CUSIP Numbers and the amount thereof to be so redeemed shall be selected as directed by the Corporation in written instructions filed with the Trustee accompanied by a Cash Flow Statement.
+In the absence of such direction, (i) 2025 Series A-1 Bonds of a Series subject to redemption shall be redeemed in connection with Recoveries of Principal derived from or with respect to the Mortgage Loans financed from or allocated to such 2025 Series A-1 Bonds and (ii) 2025 Series A-1 Bonds of each maturity and interest rate within a Series subject to redemption shall be redeemed in the proportion that the amount Outstanding of each such maturity and interest rate bears to the total amount of all Outstanding 2025 Series A-1 Bonds of such Series.
+The Series, maturities, and interest rates of 2025 Series A-1 Bonds to be redeemed at the option of the Corporation shall be selected as directed by the Corporation.
+In the event of a redemption of less than all of the 2025 Series A-1 Bonds of the same

+Series, maturity and CUSIP Number, the Trustee shall select the 2025 Series A-1 Bonds to be redeemed by lot, using such method of selection as it shall deem proper in its sole discretion.
 Notwithstanding anything to the contrary contained in the General Resolution or the 2025 Series A-1/A-2 Supplemental Resolution, no 2025 Series A-1 Bond shall be selected for redemption if the portion of such 2025 Series A-1 Bond remaining after such redemption would not be in a denomination authorized by the General Resolution or the 2025 Series A-1/A-2 Supplemental Resolution.